Leah Messer Drug Use: Fans Beg Her To Seek Help, Drugs And Drinking Not Helping

 It was just a few weeks ago that rumors surfaced about her sister looking high on Teen Mom 2.
 And it sounds like some people watching the show also noticed that Leah Messer was looking a bit off herself.
 Of course, it has been months since the girls filmed the show, and Leah has made tremendous progress in the last few months alone.
 She’s purchased a house for herself and her daughters, and she has enrolled in school.

-“This girl is high out of her mind her eyes, her speech, her weight her “depression” she is using something,” one Twitter follower had previously pointed out in a tweet from Leah, while another person thought that her sister may be high as well, writing, “I think her sister looked high.”
+“This girl is high out of her mind her eyes, her speech, her weight her ‘depression’ she is using something,” one Twitter follower had previously pointed out in a tweet from Leah, while another person thought that her sister may be high as well, writing, “I think her sister looked high.”

 “I thought she did too when they were sitting outside!!” the original Twitter follower wrote back, agreeing that both sisters could look like they are under the influence.